| |

 On Saturday morning,

-17 January 1959, I was issued my travel orders.
-Surprise of surprises,
+17 January 1959, I was issued my travel orders for Advanced Training.
+Surprise of surprises to me,

-the orders did not read Redstone Arsenal, but Fort Sill, Oklahoma.
+the destination on the orders did not read Redstone Arsenal, Alabama, but rather Fort Sill, Oklahoma.
 I was

 2